Skip to main content

 Google is still important.
 But the discovery funnel is branching.
 When a founder asks ChatGPT "Who can build my MVP?", you want to be in that answer.
 And unlike paid ads, you can't buy your way into an LLM recommendation.
 You earn it through clarity, structure, and substance.

-The signals that make your site recommendable to AI are largely the same ones that make it excellent for humans — clear value proposition, well-organized information, and technical execution that doesn't get in the way of comprehension.
+The signals that make your site recommendable to AI are largely the same ones that make it excellent for humans — clear value proposition, useful non-commodity content, well-organized information, and technical execution that doesn't get in the way of comprehension.

 What You Can Do Today

-If you want your site to start appearing in LLM responses, here's a prioritized checklist based on what actually worked for us:
+If you want your site to be easier for search engines and AI assistants to understand, here's a prioritized checklist based on what actually worked for us:

-<div>wrappers with<header>,<nav>,<main>,<section>,<footer>.
-Add ARIA attributes and descriptive alt text to every image. - Set up bilingual hreflang — If you serve multiple languages, connect page pairs with
+5. Set up bilingual hreflang — If you serve multiple languages, connect page pairs with rel="alternate" hreflang in both HTML and sitemap.
+Include x-default.

 The potential of getting ahead of how machines read your business is enormous.
 And the window to build this advantage is still wide open.